Woodlands Wildlife Refuge, Inc.

 belong.

-to assist and release back to the wilderness, including all the
+has been able to assist and release back to the wilderness, including

-ones shown in this brochure.
+all the ones shown in this brochure.
 This is our greatest reward.
-It is

 An important goal

-animals into the wild, Woodlands must minimize the interaction of
+and well-functioning animals into the wild, Woodlands must minimize

 Staff